-Most students take ENG 395 for 3 credit hours in a semester.
-Sometimes, though, the amount of work you are doing in an internship means you could potentially earn 6 or even 9 credit hours for ENG 395 in a semester.
-However, you'll need to discuss these possibilities with your internship coordinator first.
+Most students take ENG 395 for 3 credit hours in a term.
+Sometimes, though, the amount of work you are doing in an internship means you could potentially earn 6 credit hours for ENG 395 in a single term.
+However, you'll need to discuss this possibility with your internship coordinator first.